Things to do in Sorrento Italy

 Where to park in Sorrento Italy

-We drove from our home in the north of Italy to the Amalfi Coast.
-If you're also planning on renting a car and driving here, this section will be useful.
+We drove to Sorrento from our base in Vicenza, northern Italy.
+If you're planning on renting a car and driving, this section is for you.

-To give you an idea, we paid around €8 ($8.72/£6.86) for over 6 hours in Sorrento.
-It was a big difference compared to what we paid for parking in Positano
+We paid around €8 for over six hours: a considerable difference from what we paid for parking in Positano.

 Parcheggio Stinga, Via degli Aranci, 25, 80067 Sorrento NA